 Peas and Beans

-These two are some of the easiest to save.
+Saving seeds from these two is one of the easiest to do.
 Once peas/beans are up and blooming, we pick the healthiest row to be our seed row.
 We mark the row with brightly colored string and don’t pick any peas from it.
 Our rows are almost 50′ long, so one row provides all the seed we need.

 We plant all our bean varieties in half-rows on the square.
 We save the healthiest of these half rows as our seed row.